Manitoba municipality declares state of agricultural disaster due to drought, record-breaking heat | CBC News

 "There is probably irreversible damage to the crops, the hay and the pastures," said Campbell.

 "With this heat there will be pod abortion, and the wheat won't be as good as it could be.
 It's just too much stress and you don't get it back.
-You can't repair that at this stage of the game," he said.
+You can't repair that at this stage of the game."

 Campbell said it's too early to know the monetary value of the damage.
 He said farmers measure what goes into the bin, and those number aren't available yet.

-While isolated showers did bring some optimism in mid-June, Campbell says the heat dome over the weekend has left farmers worried and concerned if harvest will be early than usual this year.
+While isolated showers did bring some optimism in mid-June, Campbell says the heat dome over the weekend has left farmers worried and concerned if harvest will be earlier than usual this year.

 "Beetles ravaging canola, frost and cold temperatures in the spring, poor germination and then re-seeding, it's almost like your emotions are a yo-yo.
 You go up and down," he said.
 "Then this blast of intense heat.

-"While we know a lot about how to deal with adversity, Mother Nature holds the trump card, and we haven't had enough rain," said Campbell.
+"While we know a lot about how to deal with adversity, Mother Nature holds the trump card, and we haven't had enough rain."

 "Without water on a pasture, it becomes a problem for cattle.
 They need to drink everyday.
 And on Saturday and Sunday, they would have in excess of 10 gallons per animal.
 If you don't have water, you have to move them."